 From hot-now shades to no-soak manis to long-lasting pro finishes that require little or no drying time, nail adornment has become the new lipstick.
 Here are expert tips on how to update your manicure game in high style.

 When it went to the dark side after forever of no-notice neutrals, nail colour gained new beauty footing and shows no sign of backing down.
 "Polish is that affordable luxury moms can pick up for a few bucks when they're shopping for their kids," says Ann Tall, VP of retail sales for drugstore brand Nicole by OPI.
 "And a great colour gets compliments!"

-At the salon right-this-minute, taupey-grey is still strong with OPI You Don't Know Jacques ($10.95) in the lead, says Leeanne Colley, owner of Tips Nail Bar & Spa in Toronto.
-(Drugstore shade Sally Hansen Complete Salon Manicure in Commander in Chic, $7.95, a mauvey grey, is one of my faves too -- I wore it on "Steven and Chris" last month.)
+At the salon right this minute, taupey-grey is still strong with OPI You Don't Know Jacques ($10.95) in the lead, says Leeanne Colley, owner of Tips Nail Bar & Spa in Toronto.
+(Drugstore shade Sally Hansen Complete Salon Manicure in Commander in Chic, $7.95, a mauvey grey, is one of my faves too – I wore it on "Steven and Chris" last month.)

 "Soaking makes the nails expand," explains Colley.
 By the time they revert to pre-waterlogged form, the polish is already on, dry, and, undermined by nail shrinkage, chip prone.
 "A dry manicure, depending on the client, should give at least an additional two or three days."
 FASHION Magazine's Lesa Hannah gives deets about her Tips dry mani here.

-Available in an array of nail looks from standard to outrageous -- think multi-colour, animal prints, lace and plaid -- Minx is hot with celebs such as Katy Perry, Beyoncé, Lady Gaga and Rhianna, who's wearing it in the above photo.
-Removal is simple -- a blast of hot air from your blow dryer gets things going.
+Available in an array of looks from standard single shades to outrageous nail art – think multi-colour, animal prints, lace and plaid – Minx is hot with the celeb set, including the likes of Katy Perry, Beyoncé, Lady Gaga and Rhianna (she's wearing it in the opening photo).
+Removal is simple: a blast of hot air from your blow dryer gets things going.
 From $55; minxnails.com for salons.

-Each odour-free coat -- base, two of colour and one top -- requires a few minutes under a UV lamp to cure the gel.
+Each odour-free coat – base, two of colour and one top -- requires a few minutes under a UV lamp to cure the gel.
 After the last step, nails are completely dry with a no-chip durable finish that lasts "as long as three manicures," says Remark, also of Tips, where the service starts at $50.
 Removal requires a 30-minute soak-off salon visit.

 I had OPI Axxium done just two days shy of three weeks ago, for the first time.
 I'll update on the results, wear, removal and other bonus points one might give the Axxium finish in a few days.